Log in or create a free Rosenverse account to watch this video.

 Notable Quotes

-"The goal is to maintain a living body of knowledge."
+"Our goal is to maintain a living body of knowledge that evolves organically as new research comes in."

-"Knowledge can be dangerous if misused, but democratizing access helps mitigate that risk."
+"Knowledge can be dangerous and misused, but democratizing access helps self-regulate by enabling fact checking."

 More Videos